WRF-Fire-UNR/UNR-WRF-FIRE/docs/source/Mac.rst

    $ ./compile -j 9 em_fire  >& log.compile

-How to check the Compilation Success
+How to Check the Compilation Success
 ------------------------------------

 .. raw:: html